-Also a welcome sight was Mr. Lambicero, ambling down the street with his giant tupperware full of conch salad, served to you in a styrofoam cup, complete with lemon wedge; a nice treat on a Sunday.
+Also a welcome sight was Mr. Lambicero, ambling down the street with his giant Tupperware full of conch salad, served to you in a styrofoam cup, complete with a lemon wedge; a nice treat on a Sunday.

-Let us not forget the other food vendors too, the ones who mould your family’s menu into shape.
+Let us not forget the other food vendors too, the ones who mold your family’s menu into shape.
 What you have for your lunch could well depend on who happens to pass by.
 “Berro!
 Berro!”
 Hey, a watercress salad for lunch might be nice… “Guanduleeees!”
 Mmmmm, guandules guisados today sounds like a good idea.
-And who can resist the travelling fishmongers, proudly displaying their largest catches of the day?
+And who can resist the traveling fishmongers, proudly displaying their largest catches of the day?
 Much simpler than racking your brain in the supermarket, searching for ideas, they bring the supermarket to you (and less overhead too, making them that much cheaper).

 Now if only they would adhere to some standard of decency in regards to the volumes of their loudspeakers, it would be a perfect street vendor world.